 How Does Purple Bricks Work?

-The company’s site operates similarly to property portals such as Rightmove and Zoopla.
+The company’s site operates similarly to Rightmove and Zoopla.
 Users search by location, filter by property type and sort by date.
 You can also narrow the search down to focus on lower or higher value properties.

 However, instead of acting as a third party platform – displaying properties up for sale via other online or high street estate agents – Purple Bricks only lists its own properties.